-Click squares to set where you think the ships are.
+Click squares to set where you think the ships and water are.

-Numbers show how many ship squares are on that row or column.
+Numbers show how many ship parts are on that row or column.

 Various sized ships (shown on top of the puzzle) are hidden on the board.
 To solve the puzzle, fill all squares correctly.
 Numbers show how many "boat squares" are in each row or column:

-If you're stuck on a puzzle, these rules / tips can help:
+If you get stuck during a game, these rules / tips can help: